 - Assist with the preparation and conduct of laboratory periods.

 - Prepare and present asynchronous presentations, each equivalent to a lecture period, for possible use later in departmental programs.
 Topics and presentation format must be approved by his/her advisor.
 For example, the student might prepare computer-assisted learning modules.

 - Perform required teaching duties on a Teaching Assistantship.

 - Prepare and present extension presentations to stakeholder groups.

 - Prepare and present scientific presentations at professional meetings.

 Other Degree Requirements

-Other requirements, including selection of a Graduate Advisory Committee, research proposals, doctoral preliminary examination, thesis/dissertation requirements, and final defense, are provided in the Horticulture Graduate Student Handbook and in the Graduate School’s Policies and Procedures Manual.
+Other requirements, including selection of a Graduate Advisory Committee, research proposals, doctoral preliminary examination, thesis/dissertation requirements, and final defense.
+Information regarding these activities are provided in the Horticulture Graduate Student Handbook and in the Graduate School’s Policies and Procedures Manual.

-The progress of all Horticulture graduate students is reviewed once a year to help keep them informed of Graduate School and Horticulture Graduate Program requirements, so that they can make timely progress toward degree completion.
-A formal Learning Outcome Assessment is used at the PhD preliminary exam and at the final thesis/dissertation defense exam.
+The progress of all Horticulture graduate students is reviewed once a year to review Graduate School and Horticulture graduate program requirements, for timely progress toward degree completion.
+A formal Learning Outcome Assessment (.pdf) is used at the PhD preliminary exam (.pdf) and at the final thesis/dissertation defense exam (.pdf).